Rhabdomyolysis: Mechanism

 Damage to skeletal muscle may take various forms.
 Crush and other physical injuries cause damage to muscle cells directly or interfere with blood supply, while non-physical causes interfere with muscle cell metabolism.
 When damaged, muscle tissue rapidly fills with fluid from the bloodstream, including sodium ions.
 The swelling itself may lead to destruction of muscle cells, but those cells that survive are subject to various disruptions that lead to rise in intracellular calcium ions; the accumulation of calcium outside the sarcoplasmic reticulum leads to continuous muscle contraction and depletion of ATP, the main carrier of energy in the cell.
 ATP depletion can itself lead to uncontrolled calcium influx.
-The persistent contraction of the muscle cell leads to breakdown of intracellular proteins and disintegration of the cell.
+The persistent contraction of the muscle cell leads to the breakdown of intracellular proteins and the disintegration of the cell.

 Neutrophil granulocytes—the most abundant type of white blood cell—enter the muscle tissue, producing an inflammatory reaction and releasing reactive oxygen species, particularly after crush injury.
 Crush syndrome may also cause reperfusion injury when blood flow to decompressed muscle is suddenly restored.

 The swollen, inflamed muscle may directly compress structures in the same fascial compartment, causing compartment syndrome.
-The swelling may also further compromise blood supply into the area.
+The swelling may also further compromise the blood supply to the area.
 Finally, destroyed muscle cells release potassium ions, phosphate ions, the heme-containing protein myoglobin, the enzyme creatine kinase and uric acid (a breakdown product of purines from DNA) into the blood.
 Activation of the coagulation system may precipitate disseminated intravascular coagulation.
 High potassium levels may lead to potentially fatal disruptions in heart rhythm.
 Phosphate binds to calcium from the circulation, leading to low calcium levels in the blood.